 Having eyes only for your husband doesn’t really start with your eyes.
-It begins with your heart and with your mind.
+It begins in your heart and with your mind.
 So take the battle there and prevail.

 Put It into Practice:

-- It’s good for married couples to develop friend-ships with other married couples.
+- It’s good for married couples to develop friendships with other married couples.
 Look for couples who share and support your values and vision for family.
-Couples who are in the same season of life will be able to identify closely with your struggles, which can be good for encouragement and brainstorming, but you should also form friendships with older couples if possible — couples who are a little further down life’s road and can point out the pitfalls and provide wise and godly counsel.
+Couples who are in the same season of life will be able to identify closely with your struggles, which can be good for encouragement and brainstorming.
+But you should also form friendships with older couples when possible.
+Couples who are a little further down life’s road can point out the pitfalls and provide wise and godly counsel.

 - If you’ve developed a habit of comparing your husband negatively to others, either verbally or mentally, turn over a new leaf.
 If faults must be addressed, do so prayerfully and respectfully without dragging anybody else into the picture.